aforward9600/pokemonpalette/README.md

   - Enemy DVs can no longer be manipulated by having it use transform multiple times
   - Fixed a bug where itemfinder can't locate objects with a zero x or y coord
   - After defeating the cerulean burglar rocket, the guard itself always moves to prevent getting stuck in the front door
-  - Game corner reel bug fixed
+  - Slot machine reel bug fixed
+  - Fixed oversights in reel functionality to better match Gamfreak's intent
   - Surfboard bugfixes:
 	  - cannot use the surfboard if being forced to ride the bicycle
 	  - no longer freezes the game when using it from the item menu to get back on land